maxloopinmok/weekly-report/41 - 2024 Monday May 13 to Sunday May 19.md

     - https://www.youtube.com/watch?v=ST_CORaFSw8

 ### Tuesday (May 14) (bowels moving day, slept after 2am)
-- I did some data recording and events alerting for a stocks tracking job.
+- I did some data recording and events alerting for a stocks tracking task.
 - I sorted and responded to my Yahoo emails and WhatsApp messages.
 - I answered calls from Zilong.
 - I briefly read parts of today Tuesday's Straits Times and Business Times, and compiled them.